Career burnout is becoming increasingly common and is a hot topic lately, particularly for physicians and other healthcare workers.

 Burnout prevention can and should begin at the highest levels.
 Many of our frustrations stem from regulatory burdens put in place by certifying bodies, insurance companies, and governmental programs.
 Our hospitals, clinics, and health systems often create additional systems that only increase the demands on our time and patience.

-Removing some of the barriers to effective patient care and restoring some physician autonomy could go a long way towards reducing burnout.
+Removing some of the barriers to effective patient care and restoring some physician autonomy could go a long way toward reducing burnout.

 These efforts are laudable, but we should also consider how our finances play a role in career burnout.